unimarkup/specification/Unimarkup_Language_ReferenceManual.md

   Parse options depend on file type:

   - `verbatim`
-  - `embed` : svg embedding, or javascript in script-tags in HTML
+  - `embed` : SVG embedding, or JavaScript in script-tags in HTML
   - `unimarkup`
-  - `javaDoc`: Uses the JavaDoc syntax
+  - `javaDoc`: Uses the Javadoc syntax
   - `adaDoc`
   - `python`